cblanken/ctf-writeups/docs/picoCTF_2022/Forensics/OperationOrchid.md

 disk.flag.img: DOS/MBR boot sector; partition 1 : ID=0x83, active, start-CHS (0x0,32,33), end-CHS (0xc,223,19), startsector 2048, 204800 sectors; partition 2 : ID=0x82, start-CHS (0xc,223,20), end-CHS (0x19,159,6), startsector 206848, 204800 sectors; partition 3 : ID=0x83, start-CHS (0x19,159,7), end-CHS (0x32,253,11), startsector 411648, 407552 sectors
 ```

-Okay at the very least the system recgonizes `disk.flag.img` as a valid image.
+Okay at the very least the system recognizes `disk.flag.img` as a valid image.
 Let's try to mount the image to see if we can access the files.
 ```console
 $ mkdir ./mnt
 $ sudo mount disk.flag.img ./mnt/
 mount: /home/cameron/notes/ctf/picoCTF_2022/Forensics/OperationOrchid/mnt: wrong fs type, bad option, bad superblock on /dev/loop0, missing codepage or helper program, or other error.
 ```
 Well that didn't work.
-It's important to know that, while the `mount` command can often automatically detect the filesystem of a device or disk image, but doesn't automatically detect the offset for the image.
+It's important to know that, while the `mount` command can often automatically detect the filesystem of a device or disk image, it doesn't automatically detect the offset.

-To get some more information about the image, by viewing the partition table with the `mmls` command.
+We can get some more information about the image, by viewing the partition table with the `mmls` command.
 ```console
 $ mmls disk.flag.img
 DOS Partition Table